mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 10th, 2021

 **Today's JavaScript Progress**: Continued working on a project that involves data pagination and filtering.
-Wrote and tested a function that displays dynamically 9 studens on a page.
+Wrote and tested a function that displays dynamically 9 students on a page.
 Started writing and testing another function that displays the pagination buttons on the page.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-045)
 &nbsp;